In a recent article we wrote that car seats have an expiration date, which experts recommend you follow (even if you don’t legally have to).

 Car seat bases do expire and therefore they have a defined useful life.

-Just like an infant safety seat, there are several factors that parents should understand as to why car seat bases expire.
+Just like an infant safety seat, there are several factors that parents should understand as to why they expire.

 These include advancements in technology, regulatory updates and natural wear and tear (more on these later).